World of Warcraft: Classic: Season of Discovery

-Phase 4 of Discovery increased the level cap to the max level of 60, added a new 5-player dungeon, Demon Fall Canyon, and unlocked and a reworked version of Molten Core as a 20-player raid, as well as a reworked 40-man version of Onyxia's Lair.
+Phase 4 of Discovery increased the level cap to the max level of 60, added a new 5-player dungeon, Demon Fall Canyon, and unlocked a reworked version of Molten Core as a 20-player raid, as well as a reworked 40-man version of Onyxia's Lair.

 Phase 5 of Discovery introduced updated versions of the Zul'Gurub and Blackwing Lair raids, as well as the new raid Crystal Vale.
 A new boss was also added to the Demon Fall Canyon dungeon from Phase 4.

 Phase 6 of Discovery added the "48-Hour War" event leading to the opening of the Ruins of Ahn'Qiraj and Temple of Ahn'Qiraj raids.
 Ruins was retuned for 10+ players, while Temple changed to 20+ players.
 The emerald dragons of Emeriss, Ysondre, Lethon and Taerar were moved into a special "Nightmare Grove" raid instance, rather than being open-world bosses.

 Phase 7 of Discovery introduced the Naxxramas raid, along with the Scourge Invasion event.
 The Karazhan Crypts, an unfinished area in Deadwind Pass, was introduced as a new 5-player dungeon featuring new quests and items.
 This was originally planned as the final full patch of the seasonal server, but more content was released following community feedback.

 Phase 8 of Discovery introduced the first all-new raid: the Scarlet Enclave.
 This phase also added New Avalon, the first new zone added to the Classic world, along with new quests and supporting content.
 The developer team confirmed that this would be the final content added to Season of Discovery.

+World of Warcraft: Forever

+At Blizzcon 2026, Blizzard announced World of Warcraft: Forever, an alternate version of the "Classic" 2004 release of World of Warcraft.
+Forever is intended as a "Classic+" version of World of Warcraft, where players progress to level 60 in "familiar yet fresh" zones of Azeroth from the original game, while discovering new abilities, systems and experiences.